mickaphd/SimpleCookie/README.md

 - **Cookie fetching**: SimpleCookie supports all cookie jars (containers) and partitioned cookies (3rd party, CHIPS) and displays a list of websites with the corresponding number of cookies.
 - **Domain aggregation**: SimpleCookie consolidates cookie subdomains under a main domain for clarity.
 It includes hundreds of exceptions for specific Second Level Domains (SLDs) used in various countries (e.g., .co.uk, .gouv.fr).
 - **Organized list**: Websites are sorted alphabetically for easy access.
 Sites storing cookies with an open tab are shown in green and can be displayed at the top.
-The active tab's domain is highlighted, along with sites in special containers or with partitioned cookies.
+The active tab's domain is highlighted, along with sites in special containers, with partitioned cookies, or with a cookie that looks like an under-protected session/authentication cookie (missing Secure and/or HttpOnly).
 - **Detailed view**: Right-clicking on a listed website opens a table with detailed information about its associated cookies.
 Right-clicking additional sites consolidates this table with more cookies.
 - **Effortless cookie removal**: A single click on a website deletes all cookies associated with that domain.
 Clicking on a specific cookie line in the detailed table removes only that individual cookie.
 - **Safety first**: A 'star/favorite' icon allows you to protect cookies from being deleted.
-A 'backwards' icon appears in the Dock to undo the very last cookie deletion you triggered.
-A confirmation prompt also appears for the Dock shortcuts.
+A 'backwards' icon appears in the Dock to undo the very last cookie deletion you triggered (you have 20 seconds to do so).
+A confirmation prompt also appears for the Dock shortcuts — you can approve or cancel it with your keyboard too (Enter to confirm, Escape/Backspace/Delete to cancel).
 An export/import function (JSON format) allows you to back up your cookies.
 Many footnotes have been added for educational purposes (icons, table headers, settings, etc.).
 - **Cookie editor**: An option in the settings allows you to create a new cookie from scratch.
 An edit option is available from the detailed table.
 - **Dock shortcuts**: The 'broom' icon deletes all cookies from websites with closed tabs while retaining cookies from open tabs (highlighted in green) and your favorites.
-The 'sniper' icon deletes specific domains from your 'Most Wanted' list, except your favorites.
 The 'vacuum' icon deletes all cookies stored in Firefox except your favorites.
 The 'missile target' icon launches the myCleaner feature, allowing you to clear your selected browsing data.
 The 'gear' icon opens the settings.
+- **mySniper**: In the settings, keep a list of keywords (e.g. `google`, `linkedin`) that should never have cookies.
+Any cookie whose domain contains one of those keywords is deleted automatically — right away if it already exists, and the instant a new one appears from then on.
+No clicking needed, and your favorites are always exempt.
+- **Keyboard shortcut**: Assign a single keyboard shortcut in the settings to instantly open SimpleCookie, or trigger one specific Dock action (delete cookies from closed tabs, delete all cookies except favorites, or run myCleaner) from anywhere in Firefox.
+Press the same shortcut again while the popup is open to close it.
 - **Cookie counter**: Display the number of cookies for the active tab over the icon.
 - **Tab switcher**: Hold Command (Mac) or Ctrl (PC) to enable the Tab Switcher feature so that a left click on one of the open tabs highlighted in green will switch to it.
 - **Tracker database**: SimpleCookie uses an internal tracking database derived from Ghostery (trackerdb) to identify organizations/websites known to track behavior (ghost icon).
 While this does not confirm the collection of data in requests and cookies from these sites, they are known for their impact on user privacy.